© Wiley Periodicals, Inc.

 Online ISSN: 1932-846X

 Growth Cone Dynamics and Aspects of Neurite Outgrowth

-This inaugural On-Line Virtual Issue is being made available to our on-line readers in conjunction with the publication of an issue of Developmental Neurobiology that includes a tribute from students and colleagues to Paul Letourneau, in celebration of his many contributions on the occasion of a significant milestone, his 64th birthday.
+This inaugural Virtual Issue is being made available to our readers in conjunction with the publication of an issue of Developmental Neurobiology that includes a tribute from students and colleagues to Paul Letourneau, in celebration of his many contributions on the occasion of a significant milestone, his 64th birthday.

-This On-Line Virtual Issue is comprised of significant articles recently published in Developmental Neurobiology in the area of growth cone dynamics and process outgrowth, ranging from Semaphorin -induced growth cone collapse to growth cone-like waves and their role in axonogenesis, from the role of tension in axon growth to substrate-dependence of the action of myosin II, and from the role of ADF/cofilin in axon turning to the use of Drosophila growth cones in genetic analyses of regulatory networks responsible for axon growth.
+This Virtual Issue is comprised of significant articles recently published in Developmental Neurobiology in the area of growth cone dynamics and process outgrowth, ranging from Semaphorin -induced growth cone collapse to growth cone-like waves and their role in axonogenesis, from the role of tension in axon growth to substrate-dependence of the action of myosin II, and from the role of ADF/cofilin in axon turning to the use of Drosophila growth cones in genetic analyses of regulatory networks responsible for axon growth.

 Brown, J.A., and Bridgman, P.C.
 2009.
 Disruption of the cytoskeleton during Semaphorin 3A induced growth cone collapse correlates with differences in actin organization and associated binding proteins.
 Dev Neurobiol.
 69:633-46.

 Actin depolymerization followed by partial depolymerization of fascin-associated actin bundles and their movement to the neurite, where they may function as the substrate for actomyosin contractions, result in growth cone collapse.